nextleap-project/countermitm/source/new.rst

    because the fake Alice-MITM key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the bootstrap code.
-   (Recall that the bootstrap code acts as a second factor the adversary cannot modify.)
+   (Recall that the bootstrap code is transmitted via the second channel the adversary cannot modify.)

 2. The adversary also cannot impersonate Bob to Alice,